yangjiao-tj/yangjiao/_pages/about.md

   - /about.html
 ---

 I’m a Ph.D. student at the Department of Computer Sciences and Technology, Tongji University.
+My research interests include distributed optimization, nested optimization, and machine learning.
+I received the B.S. degree from Central South University, Changsha, China, in 2020.

 Published Works
 ======